jcolag/entropy-arbitrage/2022-11-10-neutral-zone.md

 Again, looking at the timeline holistically for a moment, I wonder what the servants at Château Picard improve in themselves, while they clean up after his family or pick grapes.

 Yes, yes.
 "But wait," I hear you cry from the back of the classroom.
-"The Federation has replicators, making this a [post-scarcity economy](https://en.wikipedia.org/wiki/Post-scarcity_economy), so Picard must have his analysis straight, because everybody can get whatever food they like."
+"The Federation has replicators, making this a {% wiki Post-scarcity_economy|post-scarcity economy|en %}, so Picard must have his analysis straight, because everybody can get whatever food they like."

 I hear you.
 And that works on a superficial level, but look at *our* world, as a point of comparison, and buckle in for something of a rant.